EsotericSoftware/kryo/README.md

 ### Default serializers

-When a class is registered, a serializer instance can optionally be specified:
+When a class is registered, a serializer instance can optionally be specified.
+During deserialization, the registered classes must have the exact same serializers and serializer configurations they had during serialization.

 ```java
 Kryo kryo = new Kryo();